- Best Bluetooth Motorcycle Helmets for 2023 – A Real List - October 6, 2023

 Whether you’re a moto vlogger or just like to post clips of your rides on Instagram, having a camera attached to your bike or helmet is a must.
 Thankfully, some bluetooth headsets not only sport an intercom system but cameras – even 4K cameras!
 Even better, these units are often cheaper than buying a camera and intercom system separately.

-Our pick for the best bluetooth motorcycle headset with a camera just came out in 2022 with Sena’s Quantum lineup: the Sena 50C EVO.
+Our pick for the best bluetooth motorcycle headset with a camera just came out with Sena’s Quantum lineup: the Sena 50C EVO.

 What makes the Sena 50C EVO our top pick for riders needing a camera on their rides?